 Combine the salad ingredients together in a salad bowl.

-Whisk the ingredients of the dressing to combine and drizzle over salad prior to serving
+Use a fork to whisk the ingredients of the dressing to combine and drizzle over salad prior to serving

-- Set a pot of water to boil
+Set a pot of water to boil

-- Add spinach when water is boiling and cook for 2 minutes
+Add spinach when water is boiling and cook for 2 minutes

-- Process to a smooth paste and pour into ice cube trays and put in the freezer
+Remove and add to a blender with a small amount of the water used for the cooking.
+Process to a smooth paste and pour into ice cube trays and put in the freezer

-- After 12 hours remove from the trays and put into zip lock or plastic bags to store.
+After 12 hours remove from the trays and put into zip lock or plastic bags to store.
 Label the bags with the ingredients and date and store until required.
 Use within 2 months.

 A tasty side dish that is very well suited to accompanying pork

 Heat a fry pan and add a small amount of oil to the pan.